 As many as 250 million in India were on strike Nov.
 26 against the right-wing policies of Prime Minister Narendra Modi and his Hindu chauvinist Bharatiya Janata Party’s (BJP) – the biggest strike in world history!
-The struggle mobilized millions of farmers – thousands of them on tractors – joined by striking workers and students across India for the biggest protest in world history.
+The struggle mobilized millions of farmers – thousands of them on tractors – joined by striking workers and students across India.

 The protesters were enraged at Modi’s three new laws that favor agribusiness over small farmers, a threat to the survival of India’s impoverished rural workforce.
 Modi’s changes undermine long-standing governmental measures that stabilize crop prices in the form of a Minimum Support Price and limits to corporate hording and price gouging.
 The changes, pitched as eliminating red-tape, encourage monopoly agribusiness and ultimately food export, policies favored by the World Bank and U.S. imperialism.
 The changes were rammed through last September.